kanhar/leetcode/problems/Misc/Regex.md

 > Let's see [what happens](https://www.rexegg.com/regex-explosive-quantifiers.html#example) when we try to match the string AAAC with that pattern ^(A+)*B.

-> See also, a real world example on my DotNetFiddle: https://dotnetfiddle.net/0PSP3l
+> See also, a real world example via this [.NET Fiddle](https://dotnetfiddle.net/0PSP3l)

 > Also instructive to understand how Regex works.
 Unrealistic to implement in an interview, it is
 > nice to be able to see how a combinatorial explosion can result in this algorithm